Soyombo script: Creation

-The syllabic system in fact appears to be based on Devanagari, while the base shape of the letters is derived from the Ranjana alphabet.
-Details of individual characters resemble traditional Mongolian alphabets and the Old Turkic alphabet.
+The syllabic system appears to be based on Devanagari, while the base shape of the letters is derived from the Ranjana script.
+Details of individual characters resemble traditional Mongolian writing systems and the Old Turkic script.

 Use

 The eastern Mongols used the script primarily as a ceremonial and decorative script.
 Zanabazar had created it for the translation of Buddhist texts from Sanskrit or Tibetan, and both he and his students used it extensively for that purpose.

 As it was much too complicated to be adopted as an everyday script, its use is practically nonexistent today.
 Aside from historical texts, it can usually be found in temple inscriptions.
 It also has some relevance to linguistic research, because it reflects certain developments in the Mongolian language, such as that of long vowels.

 Form

 The Soyombo script was the first Mongolian script to be written horizontally from left to right, in contrast to earlier scripts that had been written vertically.
 As in the Tibetan and Devanagari scripts, the signs are suspended below a horizontal line, giving each line of text a visible "backbone".

 The two variations of the Soyombo symbol are used as special characters to mark the start and end of a text.
 Two of its elements (the upper triangle and the right vertical bar) form the angular base frame for the other characters.

 Within this frame, the syllables are composed of one to three elements.
 The first consonant is placed high within the angle.

 The vowel is given by a mark above the frame, except for u and ü which are marked in the low center.

 A second consonant is specified by a small mark, appended to the inside of the vertical bar, pushing any u or ü mark to the left side.

 A short oblique hook at the bottom of the vertical bar marks a long vowel.

 There is also a curved or jagged mark to the right of the vertical bar for the two diphthongs.